etler/stream-weaver/TECHNICAL.md

 ## Conclusion: Orchestrating Applied Stream Sequencing

-Stream sequencing allows anything to be planned out and consumed like a syncronous operation because it makes the consumption sequential, allowing standard easy to understand sequential patterns to be applied to a stream chain that can be dynamically and recursively built without compromising parallelism.
+Stream sequencing allows anything to be planned out and consumed like a synchronous operation because it makes the consumption sequential, allowing standard easy to understand sequential patterns to be applied to a stream chain that can be dynamically and recursively built without compromising parallelism.

 The chain can simply focus on conducting the plan and the plan can be developed in real time by multiple encapsulated sub routines, agents, or any other content producing method with an interface exposed to inject those newly generated plans in place.
 This allows the plan to be generated in parallel at any depth with guaranteed sequential ordering to ensure dependencies are resolved in the order needed.